 Provide Ample Places for Storage

 Children are usually messy, and wherever there are children, you are bound to have clutter.
 For that reason, you might want to set up some cabinets for storage where you can store substances that are not safe for children.
+Medicines, cleaning supplies, and other things that could be dangerous should always be kept safe and out of the reach of children.
+By giving these things their own places to be stored, you can help prevent poisoning and other accidents.
 You can also add for extra safety a cabinet’s lock to ensure that it is inaccessible for young children.

 A clever hack is to convert them into slide steps for children to use if you have any drawers.
 Moreover, children usually have the habit of throwing their wet towels on the bathroom floor because they can’t reach the towel hook, which contributes to cluttering the bathroom.
 As a solution to this problem, place a multipurpose wall hook that children can easily reach so they can hang their towels after use.
 Additionally, add different height shelves to the shower or bath enclosure so everyone can get to store their own products without having to leave them scattered on the bathroom counter.